joelgraff/obs-deluxe-countdown/README.md

 ![](images/countdown_banner.png)
 ## INSTALLATION

+### Download

 Save the file, [deluxe_countdown.py](https://github.com/joelgraff/obs-deluxe-countdown/blob/master/deluxe_countdown.py) to the OBS scripts directory.
 The script need not be saved in any specific folder.

+### Create Sources

 Once downloaded, open OBS and in an empty scene, create a new source by clicking on the "+" icon at the bottom of the sources window:

 ![](images/obs_add_source.png)

-Add a "Screen Capture" source and click OK twice.
-You can turn the source off by clicking the eye icon.
+Add a "Screen Capture" source and click OK twice (you can turn the source off by clicking the eye icon).

-Then, add a Text source and name it "countdown"
+Then, add a Text source and name it "countdown".

 When you're done, your scene sources should look as follows:

 ![](images/obs_countdown_sources.png)

+### Add The Script

-Now, select "Tools -> Scripts" from the menu at the top of the OBS window and click the "+" button at the lower left to add a new script.
+Select "Tools -> Scripts" from the menu at the top of the OBS window and click the "+" button at the lower left to add a new script.

 Navigate to the folder where the deluxe_countdown.py script file is located